Cincinnati Sub-Zero Hemotherm CE & 333W: Bacteria Infection Lawsuits

 A year after the FDA’s initial alert, the CDC issued a release warning healthcare providers and patients about the potential risk of infection from heater-cooler devices used during open heart (open-chest) surgery.
 The CDC estimates that in hospitals where at least one infection has been identified, the risk of a patient getting an infection from the bacteria was between about 1 in 100 and 1 in 1,000.

-Types of Heater-Cooler Systems
+What are Types of Heater-Cooler Systems?

 The Sorin Stockert LivaNova 3T, approved by the FDA in 2006, was the first heater-cooler device to market and remains the most popular heater-cooler device on the market.
 Other heater-cooler systems include: